- What is Form in Art?

 I appreciate the opportunity to share what I know with you and contribute to your art journey.
 Since you’re here it means you want to understand more about form, so let’s dig in.

-Line, shape, silhouette and form are just a few of the foundational elements for art of all types.
-As visual artists it is our goal to tell a story through our work, so a firm understanding of how to use and express forms is essential.
+Line, shape, silhouette, and form are just a few elements of The Fundamentals of Art.
+As visual artists, our goal is to tell a story through our work, so a firm understanding of how to use and express forms is essential.
 The use of form is primarily a tool of representational art.
 If you are leaving your message up to broad interpretation, you don’t really need to concern yourself with creating the illusion of three-dimensional form.